socratic617/python-on-aws/section-2--rest-apis/3--error-handling-and-data-validation/api-checklist.md

   - **Bad:** `"the file was not found in the S3 bucket at path <...>".` (mentions S3)
   - **Good:** `"the file requested was not found at path <...>."`
 - [ ] **(not in this section)** Include a request ID in error messages to give to "the support team" (you).
 Include it in logs.
+- [ ] Unit test that the correct status codes and responses are returned in error cases

 ## Data validation